 - Dropped a Bridge on Him: Vaporised by the Falcon Punch.
 Not a real loss though.

 - Screams Like a Little Girl: Both of them when meeting their well-deserved end.

 A... whatever he is, working for the Police Department for only one reason: Watch over Kirby.
-When Kirby escapes during a jailbreak, it seems Meta Knight will finally have his revenge on the cannibal... but Kirby kills him instead.
+When Kirby escapes during a jailbreak, it seems Meta Knight will finally have his revenge on the cannibal.

 - Chronic Backstabbing Disorder: He'll switch sides as soon as it benefits his own interests.

 - Dirty Coward: In episode 10, he either snivelishly backpedals when talking to or flat-out runs away on three separate occasions—from Luigi, Mario, and Leaf.Wario: I've never been a proud man, Luigi.
 I'm just a survivor.

 - Even Evil Has Loved Ones: He's a Dirty Coward and a scumbag, but he is shown to be genuinely caring for his brother Waluigi.